IVSoftware/scale-randomizer/README.md

-Your question and code covers a few related areas:
+Your question and code cover a few related areas:

 - Dynamically change which array (of notes) is used for the label based on combo box selection.
 - Use the `Random` class correctly to implement the Randomize function.